-Leaving Joey Votto off the original list of NL All-Stars is a crime, but the most talked about omission should be Washington rookie Stephen Strasburg, who was a topic for discussion heading into the voting’s final days.
+Leaving Joey Votto off the original list of NL All-Stars is a crime.
+Still, the most talked about omission is easily Washington rookie Stephen Strasburg, who was a topic for discussion heading into the voting’s final days.

-Now it means home field advantage in the World Series, and therefore Strasburg’s 2.45 ERA and 53 K’s in 36 2/3 innings is that much more valuable – and should be All-Star worthy.
+Now it means home field advantage in the World Series.
+Therefore, Strasburg’s 2.45 ERA and 53 K’s in 36 2/3 innings is that much more valuable – and All-Star worthy.

 …for signing Joe Johnson to a max deal.